H.R. 2854: Neighborhood Homes Investment Act

 Official Sources

-Official legislative status page for the Neighborhood Homes Investment Act, including text, sponsors, and actions.
+Official legislative status page for the Neighborhood Homes Investment Act, including bill text, sponsors, cosponsors, and committee actions.

-The bill caps the credit partly by reference to the national median sale price for new homes using the most recent census data.
+One of the three credit caps is 32 percent of the national median sale price for new homes, determined from the most recent Census data.

 H.R.
 2854 Common Questions